Some Midwestern states have more than 25% COVID-19 positive test rates: report

 The World Health Organization considers rates above 5% to be concerning

-Over the past seven days, North Dakota’s positive test rate has averaged 30%, which was up 24% from last week.
+Over the past seven days, North Dakota’s positive test rate has averaged 30%, which was up 24% from the prior week.
 South Dakota has seen 26% of its tests coming back positive, an increase of 9% percent from the previous week, according to an analysis by Reuters that used testing data from The COVID Tracking Project.

 Meanwhile, more than 27% of COVID-19 tests received by the Wisconsin Department of Health Services on Sunday were positive in the previous 24 hours, FOX 9 reported.